primalmotion/netboard/README.md

 easier to handle the client part with the netboard client, it's perfectly possible to integrate it with anything else, like good old curl.

+> NOTE: netboard is NOT multi tenant.
+While it is possible to add it if there is
+> any interest in the matter, for now it just assumes that anyone connecting
+> with a valid certificate is willing to get its clipboard sync with the rest of
+> the instance.

 ## Installation

 ### Getting the software